tansonlee/echo-cache/README.md

 ## Usage

-You will need to run multiple workers, one orchestrator, then your application which uses the cache.
-It is highly recommended to use a provided client since they properly implement the custom network protocol that is used.
+You will need to run multiple workers, one orchestrator, and the application which uses the cache.
+It is highly recommended to use a provided client since they properly implement the custom network protocol that is used ([C++](#c-client-example), [Python](#python-client-example)).
 However, if you are using a language without support, read the [Custom Network Protocol](#custom-network-protocol) section before implementing a client yourself.

 ### Quick Start